kiali/openshift-servicemesh-plugin/README.md

 cd plugin
 yarn install

+# If necessary, make sure you adjust the kialiProxy in the env file so it points to your Kiali public endpoint URL
+# vi .env.development

 # Copy the plugin-config.json file into the "dist" folder to emulate the ConfigMap in a local environment.
 cp plugin-config.json dist